Foodle Club

 I like to serve this dish with a bowl of fresh green salad and a slice of crusty garlic bread.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Can I freeze this pasta dish?

 Yes, you can freeze it.
 Just let it cool and then transfer it to a plastic container.
 You can freeze it for up to 3 months.
-Do bear in mind that the pasta will soften once it has been frozen and defrosted so it will not be as good as the freshly prepared dish.
+Bear in mind that the pasta will soften once it has been frozen and defrosted so it will not be as good as the freshly prepared dish.

 You can also store any leftovers in the refrigerator for up to 3 days.
 Reheat in a saucepan on the stove or in the microwave.

-Pin for later
+Save for later

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

-• Ham and mushroom tagliatelle
+• Ham and mushroom tagliatelle in a dish on a table.

-The recipe
+📋The recipe

 Cheesy mince pasta in a large pan with a spoon.